dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     Name:	console-cdp.apps.ecs1.cdpkvm.cldr
     Address: 10.15.4.166
     ```
+5. If Nvidia GPU card is involved, please install the Nvidia driver and its associated software as described in this [topic]({{ site.baseurl }}{% link docs/cdppvc/gpuecs.md %}).

 ## ECS Platform Installation

 1. Navigate to `Clusters` > `Add Cluster`.
 Select `Data Services` and click `Continue`.